ammarnasr/NewsClient/readMe.md

-### Notes about Solution:
+### Notes about Solution
--To run main.exe you need to setup your local MySQL DB and enter it's URI then re-compile the files(A free hosting MySQL service is also possible).

 -The command line App run continuesly ,Ckecking the Wiki news and updating the provided database in file db.go

 -The Created table have two columns: Title and href.

+#### Updates:

+-You can now enter an existing DB & Table to open or new create ones.

+-You have options to set configurations (e.g. ConnectionLifeTime) and ping the connection to test it.